Brajinovic/audio/README.md

 Depends on: asoundlib.h, stdio.h

 ### Create mic
 In order to start recording, you need to setup the microphone.
-But firstly, you need to populate the structure *orqa_mic_config_t*.
-After that you pass that structure pointer to the *orqa_create_mic*.
+But firstly, you need to populate the structure *mic_config_t*.
+After that you pass that structure pointer to the *create_mic*.
 The function will write the pointer of the handle to the structure field *handle*.

 ###	Record
-When it comes to recording, again, you only pass the *orqa_mic_config_t* structure pointer in addition with the output buffer pointer where the captured raw audio data will be stored.
+When it comes to recording, again, you only pass the *mic_config_t* structure pointer in addition with the output buffer pointer where the captured raw audio data will be stored.
 The size of the output buffer technically only needs to be the size of the frame you are have configured.

 ###	Destroy mic
-In order to destroy the microphone handle, you pass the handle pointer to the *orqa_destroy_mic* function.
+In order to destroy the microphone handle, you pass the handle pointer to the *destroy_mic* function.

 </details>
 ##############################################################################